Do I need a hydrant permit?

 By obtaining a permit and reporting your usage, you help us keep track of hydrant and water use in Edmonton.
 A permit also helps ensure you have the proper training and equipment to operate hydrants.
-This prevents problems like damaged hydrants and water mains, and helps keep hydrants in working order to provide emergency protection and clean water to our community.
+This prevents problems like damaged hydrants and water mains and helps keep hydrants working to provide emergency protection and clean water to our community.

 Hours of operation

 Monday to Friday, 9 a.m. – 2 p.m.

 To pick up your hydrant meter please visit